Deficiency Breakdown: Sinkholes

 by Jason Abert, Vice President, Service Delivery

-Sinkholes are a serious stormwater runoff threat, with damages to commercial property and loss of life that can result.
-Even seemingly small sinkholes that are left unattended can become a serious safety matter.
-AQUALIS’ stormwater professionals anticipate sinkholes throughout the country as the number of storms and rainfall increases due to the changing climate.
-It is essential to understand the causes and dangers associated with sinkholes and signs one is forming.
-In every case, identifying and reporting the deficiency early is the safest thing to do.
-With that in mind, it pays to know what to do if you encounter a sinkhole and understand that sinkholes can have varying root causes resulting in the loss of soil that appears at the surface.
+It is essential to understand the causes and dangers associated with sinkholes, why sinkholes form and the collapse process.
+In every case, identifying and reporting the sinkhole risk/deficiency early is the safest thing to do.
+With that in mind, it pays to know what to do if you encounter a sinkhole and understand that sinkholes can have varying root causes, resulting in the loss of soil and underlying rock underground, creating the tell-tale cavity.

 What is a Sinkhole?

-A good definition for sinkhole is “any naturally occurring depression in the surface of the ground from which rainfall is drained internally.”
-In other words, when water is allowed to flow underground (outside of pipes), it displaces soil and can create a sinkhole above ground.
 Stormwater, water and sewer lines are buried underground throughout a community along roadways and near homes and businesses.
 Sinkholes can be caused by structural defects involving piping or other below-ground stormwater infrastructure that has become defective, improperly installed, degraded with age or has failed.
 Sinkholes can occur in both older and newer properties.
-A common structural failure in North America is from old rusted-out corrugated metal pipes (CMP).
-CMP-type piping is no longer accepted for use in many counties, but the legacy piping is still in place and degrading at multiple stages of its lifecycle.

 Types of Sinkholes: